-This is the highest honour the province can offer a citizen.
-It is given to outstanding Albertans in recognition of a lifetime of service to their community, province and country.
-The investiture ceremony is presided over by the Lieutenant Governor who serves as Chancellor of the Order.
+This is the highest honour the province can offer a citizen and is given to outstanding Albertans in recognition of a lifetime of service to their community, province and country.

 Launched in 2008 by the Hon.
-Norman Kwong, this award program from the Alberta Recreation and Parks Association and the Recreation for Life Foundation recognizes individuals and groups who are working to keep their communities healthy and active places to be.
-Public nominations are accepted.
+Norman Kwong, this award program from the Alberta Recreation and Parks Association and the Recreation for Life Foundation recognizes individuals and groups working to keep their communities healthy and active.

 The Lieutenant Governor is the Honourary Patron of the Society and presides over the bravery awards held in the fall at Government House in Edmonton.

 IPAC is a leading Canadian organization dedicated to the theory and practice of public management.
 The Lieutenant Governor's Award recognizes excellence in public administration in Alberta.